jdelamare/weather-mtb/README.md

 export MTBPROJECT_API_KEY=asdf1234
 ```
 The `export` is needed because we have to provide the parent shell's environment to the subprocess?
 Not sure if there is one...

+Since the project is kind of small... perhaps a field with userID and return their favorites

+Their API is trash, key goes in a GET request as a query param smh
+TrailForks notice mmmeeeeee

 ## Resources
 These resources greatly assisted in my understanding: